hydroid7/rtps_parser/README.md

 DDS is a middleware protocol and API standard for data-centric connectivity.
 The main goal of DDS is to share the right data at the right place at the right time, even between time-decoupled publishers and consumers.

-This library uses the code of (https://github.com/s2e-systems/dust-dds)[Dust DDS], an awesome DDS library written in Rust.
+This library uses the code of [Dust DDS](https://github.com/s2e-systems/dust-dds), an awesome DDS library written in Rust.
 The motivation for this code extraction is to make the RTPS packet parsing capabilities available for other programs.
 For example a DDS middleware can inspect the RTPS messages, modify them on the fly or drop them based on some firewal logic.

 ## Example